SecDev-Lab/wish/docs/whitepaper.md

 Speed is critical in penetration testing, where multiple attack vectors must often be explored to identify viable entry points.
 Traditional approaches using terminal multiplexers and manual command management can become cumbersome and time-consuming.

-wish addresses this challenge by generating multiple commands simultaneously and executing them in parallel.
+wish addresses this challenge by generating multiple commands simultaneously and executing them in parallel and asynchronously.
 Commands run in the background, with the system providing interruption notifications upon completion.
-This parallel processing approach allows penetration testers to continue strategizing while commands execute, significantly accelerating the testing workflow.
+This parallel and asynchronous processing approach allows penetration testers to continue strategizing while commands execute, significantly accelerating the testing workflow.

 #### Enhancing Post-Exploitation Experience